CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: Introduction

-The proposed approach CDF-TS differs from existing approaches in terms of: \begin{enumerate}[(i)] \item Methodology: While ReScale \cite{ZHU2016983}, DScale \cite{DSCALE} and the proposed CDF-TS follow the same principled approach and have the same aim, the proposed CDF Transform-Shift method is a multi-dimensional technique which incorporates both transformation and point-shift, which greatly expand the approach's applicability.
-In contrast, ReScale is a one-dimensional transformation and point-shift technique; and DScale incorporates transformation without point-shift.
-The `complete' CDF-TS method leads to a better result in both clustering and anomaly detection, which we will show in Section \ref{sec_result}. \item Metric compliance: CDF-TS and ReScale create a similarity matrix which is a metric; whereas the one produced by DScale \cite{DSCALE} is not a metric, i.e., it does not satisfy the symmetry or triangle inequalities. \item Ease of use: Like Rescale, CDF-TS transforms the data as a preprocessing step.
-The targeted (clustering or anomaly detection) algorithm can then applied unaltered to the transformed data.
-In contrast, DScale requires an algorithmic modification in order to use it. \end{enumerate}
+The proposed method CDF-TS differs from the existing density-ratio algorithms of ReScale \cite{ZHU2016983} and DScale \cite{DSCALE} in three aspects: \begin{enumerate}[(i)] \item Methodology: While ReScale \cite{ZHU2016983}, DScale \cite{DSCALE} and the proposed CDF-TS follow the same principled method and have the same aim, the proposed CDF Transform-and-Shift method is a multi-dimensional technique incorporating both transformation and point-shift, which greatly expands the method's applicability.
+In contrast, ReScale is a one-dimensional transformation and point-shift technique; and DScale is a multi-dimensional transformation without point-shift.
+The `complete' CDF-TS method produces a more satisfactory result for both clustering and anomaly detection, which we will show in Section \ref{sec_result}. \item Metric compliance: CDF-TS and ReScale create a similarity matrix which is a metric; whereas the one produced by DScale \cite{DSCALE} is not a metric, i.e., it does not satisfy the symmetry or triangle inequalities.
+Thus, DScale cannot be used for algorithms that require the property of symmetry, e.g., we cannot visualise the scaled distance or data distribution using MDS \cite{borg2012applied}. \item Ease of use: Like ReScale, CDF-TS is a preprocessing method to transform data.
+The targeted (clustering or anomaly detection) algorithm can thus be applied without altering to the transformed data.
+In contrast, DScale requires an algorithmic modification before using it. \end{enumerate}

-To demonstrate the effects of different dissimilarity measures on image segmentation, we took the image shown in Figure~\ref{lab:aa}, and applied different rescaling methods (no rescaling, ReScale, DScale and CDF-TS) and clustering the 3-dimensional pixel values of the image in LAB space \cite{szeliski2010computer}.
-Tables \ref{seg2} show the results of applying the clustering algorithm DP \cite{rodriguez2014clustering} to produce three clusters.
-The scatter plots in LAB space in Figure \ref{lab} show that the three clusters become more uniform distributed with similar density and the gaps between their boundaries are much larger for CDF-TS than the other three scaling methods.
-As a result, DP with CDF-TS yields the best clustering result, shown in Table \ref{seg2}.